Nairobi Nairobi County, Kenya Travel Guide

 For domestic flights, arrive earlier to ensure a relaxed process, especially if flying from NBO.

-Departure taxes for international flights from Jomo Kenyatta International Airport (NBO) are typically covered by your airfare.
+Departure taxes for international flights from Jomo Kenyatta International Airport (NBO) are typically covered via your airfare.
 You usually do not need to pay an additional fee at the airport.

 Jomo Kenyatta International Airport offers various facilities for departing travelers, including duty-free shops, a selection of restaurants and cafes, lounges, and currency exchange services.

-The Syokimau SGR Terminus provides comfortable waiting areas, snack bars, and little stores for last-minute purchases.
-If departing by train, show up at LEAST 1 hour before departure for check-in and security.
+The Syokimau SGR Terminus provides comfortable waiting areas, snack stands, and small shops for last-quick purchases.
+If departing by train, arrive at least 1 hour before departure for check-in and security.

 Always confirm your flight status and terminal information before heading to the airport.
-Account for Nairobi's traffic congestion when organizing your travel time.
+Account for Nairobi's traffic jams when planning your travel time.